yusufozturk/panther/docs/gitbook/log-analysis/log-processing/README.md

 ## How to Setup Log Analysis

 First, the data you'd like to analyze must be sent to an S3 bucket.

-We recommend organizing incoming data by using S3 folders or multiple buckets.

 You can onboard as many buckets as you would like from any region.

+{% hint style="info" %} We recommend organizing incoming data by using S3 folders or multiple buckets. {% endhint %}

 ## IAM Setup